edgio-docs/edgio-docs/guides/uplynk/manage/assets/virtual_linear_playlists_and_smartstart.md

 - Repeat the previous step as needed.
 - Click **Add to Playlist**.

-    <Tip>Reposition an asset by dragging the drag icon <Image inline src="/images/uplynk/drag-icon.png" alt="Revert" /> to the desired position in the playlist.</Tip>
+    <Tip>Reposition an asset by dragging the move icon <Image inline src="/images/uplynk/drag-icon.png" alt="Revert" /> to the desired position in the playlist.</Tip>

 11. **Add ad breaks to the playlist** by performing the following steps:

     - Click **+ Ad Break**.
     - From the **Duration (seconds)** option, indicate the duration, in seconds, of the ad break.
     - Click **Add**.
 The ad break will be appended to your playlist.
-    - Reposition the ad break by dragging the <Image inline src="/images/uplynk/drag-icon.png" alt="Revert" /> to the desired position in the playlist.
+    - Reposition the ad break by dragging the move icon <Image inline src="/images/uplynk/drag-icon.png" alt="Revert" /> to the desired position in the playlist.
     - Repeat Step 12 as needed.

 12. Click **Save Playlist.**